e-n-f/if-then-else/if-then-else.md

 ![22](https://user-images.githubusercontent.com/1951835/53197217-91f81300-35ce-11e9-863b-5a017834f510.png)

-The MAD programming language from the University of Michigan also went its own way.
-MAD was known for its extremely long keywords, and in addition to using "whenever" instead of "if," it used "otherwise" instead of "else" and "or whenever" instead of "else if."
+The MAD programming language also went its own way.
+It was known for its extremely long keywords, and in addition to using "whenever" instead of "if," it used "otherwise" instead of "else" and "or whenever" instead of "else if."

-It is worth nothing the indentation in the MAD manual's example of how to use "or whenever" and "otherwise."
-It was years before most other programming languages adopted this style of indenting the statements controlled by conditions, even though it now seems unimaginable to do it any other way.
+It is worth nothing the indentation in the MAD manual's example.
+It took years before most other programming languages adopted this style of indenting conditions, even though it now seems unimaginable to do it any other way.

 * http://www.bitsavers.org/pdf/univOfMichigan/mad/L2-UOI-MAD1-2-RX_MADum_62.pdf